gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     gmx mdrun -ntmpi 2 -ntomp 4

-Starts mdrun using eight total threads, with four thread-MPI ranks and two OpenMP threads per core.
+Starts :ref:`mdrun <gmx mdrun>` using eight total threads, with four thread-MPI ranks and two OpenMP threads per core.
 You should only use these options when seeking optimal performance, and must take care that the ranks you create can have